ksdgv/-Restaurant-menu-viewer/README.md

 - **API**: Google Maps API (optional)
 - **Libraries**: `mysqlcppconn` for MySQL connectivity

-## Setup Instructions
-1. Install MySQL version 8.0.35 or higher.
-2. Follow [Setup Guide](docs/setup-guide.md) to configure the database and project.

 ## Usage
 1. Run the application using:
    ```bash